(This is an informal and code heavy version of the full tidy data paper. Please refer to that for more details.)

 week.
 The rank in each week after it enters the top 100 is recorded in 75 columns,

 wk75.
 This form of storage is not tidy, but it is useful for data entry.
 It reduces duplication since otherwise each song in each week would need its own row, and song metadata like title and artist would need to be repeated.
 This will be discussed in more depth in multiple types.

-To tidy this dataset, we first gather together all the
+To tidy this dataset, we first use

 Here we use